Do mountain goats hibernate? Time for Goatboy to wake up and share his summer.

 I did get a chance to test out the weight capacity of the custom platform rack I built for the top of the Delica.
 I now have proof that it can hold at least 350 lb. plus of dumbass and idiot.

 I’ve been throwing some spare tools in my red bus driver kit.
-I find it’s sometimes nice to be able to swap a mirror from side to side so you don’t have to drive down the Going to the Sun road blind after being clipped by a moron with his tow mirrors out.
+I find it’s sometimes nice to be able to swap a mirror from side to side so you don’t have to drive down the Going-to-the-Sun Road blind after being clipped by a moron with his tow mirrors out.

 And there you go.
 Just a little snippet of the things to come.
 Lots of stories this season.
 I always think it is amazing that I can find something new in a place I’ve been going to for over 40 years now.
-And this season there was some really cool stuff I didn’t expect.
+And this season, there was some really cool stuff I didn’t expect.

 Goatboy out!